 New this term, University of Waterloo graduate students will discuss their complex systems work during a monthly seminar.
 Join us for a 20 minute talk, followed by a 20-minute discussion and feedback opportunity.
 Afterwards, everyone who is able is welcome to meet at the Graduate House for food and socializing from 6 p.m. onward.

-This month, Mahta Ramezanian will discuss 'Political Corruption Networks' on Thursday, June 20th from 4:30 - 5:30 in STC 1019.
+This month, Perin Ruttonsha will discuss 'Balancing Planetary, Socio-Ecological Systems Complexities: A (Re)generative Framework for Transition' on Thursday, July 18th from 4:30 - 5:30 in STC 1019.
 We hope to see you there!